satnet-project/UVigo-client/README.md

 3. For a UDP connection you must set an ip and a port:

     `python client_amp.py -g -u username -p userpassword -t slot -c udp -i ip -u ipport`

-#### Other resources

-A basic client-server implementation of the AMP protocol for Java and Python can be found at [this repository](https://github.com/xcrespo/Twisted-AMP-bidirectional)